openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 `arn:aws:iam::269733383066:role/newstscluster-openshift-logging-role-name`<br>
 This provides the role information linked by policy to access various cloud resources.

-### CCO Changes for HyperShift
+### Changes for HyperShift

+#### CCO Stories

-The kubeconfig of the worker node is mounted at a specied path on the CCO pod.
+The kubeconfig of the hosted cluster is mounted at a specied path on the CCO pod.
 CCO can consume that kubeconfig when it starts the go client.

+The Pod Identity Webhook is not shipped alongside CCO in order to reduce the footprint of the CCO install.

+#### HyperShift Stories

+CCO without the pod identity webhook is enabled on the HyperShift management plane.

+When a new hosted cluster is created, a new instance of CCO is deployed with the kubeconfig of that cluster mounted to the pod.

 ### Risks and Mitigations

+Enabling CCO on HyperShift incurs additional infrastructure cost.
+The exact threshold of added cost that would be acceptable is (as of now) unknown.

+Profile TBD.

+If the threshold is exceeded, additional work on CCO to reduce this cost will need to be done.

 ### Drawbacks